albertomercurio/QuantumToolbox.jl-Paper-Figures/QuantumToolbox.jl/introduction.md

 [QuantumToolbox.jl](https://github.com/qutip/QuantumToolbox.jl) was born
 during my Ph.D., driven by the need for a high-performance framework for quantum simulations.
-At the time, I was already using [QuTiP](https://github.com/qutip/qutip) (Quantum Toolbox in Python)
+At the time, I was already using [QuTiP](https://github.com/qutip/qutip) (Quantum Toolbox in Python).

 <iframe src="https://qutip.org" width="100%" height="500px"></iframe>

-However, I was lloking for a more efficient solution.
+However, I was looking for a more efficient solution.
 I initially explored [QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl), but its syntax differed significantly from QuTiP’s, which made the transition